New Chandigarh: Sports

 Race Across America qualifier Shivalik Signature 2018, a 615 km long cycling race event was held in New Chandigarh.
-Also there is 38000 capacity Maharaja Yadavindra Singh International Cricket Stadium under construction.
+Also the city has the 38,000 capacity Maharaja Yadavindra Singh International Cricket Stadium.

 Connectivity

-New Chandigarh is going to be connected to Chandigarh Airport via airport road through Sunny Enclave, Kharar in the future This four lane road will connect the city with Mohali.
+New Chandigarh is connected to Chandigarh Airport of Punjab via airport road through Sunny Enclave, Kharar.
+This six lane road connects the city with Mohali.

 The Lake

 There is plan for artificial lake on the lines of Sukhna Lake for natural flow of rivulet in the city.